John Seely Hart: Educational responsibilities

 In 1836, he purchased Edgehill School in Princeton, from Professor E. C. Wines, and resigned his Professorship in the College.
 He retained the charge of Edgehill School until 1842, when he was selected Principal of Central High School (Philadelphia, Pennsylvania), as well as Professor of Moral, Mental and Political Science.
 He found this institution in a state of feebleness and placed it on a solid foundation of discipline, accomplishments and popular confidence —making it a representative American institution.
-In 1844, he elected as a member of the American Philosophical Society.
+In 1844, he was elected as a member of the American Philosophical Society.

 In 1848 he received the degree of LL.D. from the University of Miami.
 He continued to be Principal of Central High School until 29 October 1858, when he resigned in order to become Editor of the periodicals published by the American Sunday School Union, and in this connection he began the Sunday-school Times.

 In 1862 he was elected Principal of the New Jersey State Normal School (now The College of New Jersey at Trenton), and held that position with distinguished usefulness and success until February 1871.
 From 1864 to 1870 he also gave courses of lectures on English Literature in Princeton College.
 In 1872 he was elected Professor of Belles Lettres and English Literature in Princeton College, which chair he filled two years, returning near the end of 1874 to Philadelphia, where he resided until his death, engaged in literary pursuits.
 During the months preceding his last illness, he had been delivering a course of popular and instructive lectures on the works of Shakespeare.